Bundles of metric structures as left ultrafunctors: Examples

-A bundle of Hilbert spaces is a continuous bundle of Banach spaces, where each fibre is a Hilbert space, more precisely We say that a triple $(E,X,\pi)$ defines a bundle of Banach space, where $E$ and $X$ are topological spaces ($X$ is usually required to be Hausdorff, in our work we studied the case where the $X$ is compact Hausdorff) and $\pi: E \rightarrow X$ is a function required to satisfy the following conditions: \begin{enumerate}
+\begin{definition} A bundle of Hilbert spaces is a continuous bundle of Banach spaces, where each fibre is a Hilbert space, more precisely we say that a triple $(E,X,\pi )$ defines a bundle of Hilbert spaces, where $E$ and $X$ are topological spaces ($X$ is usually required to be Hausdorff, in our work we studied the case where the space $X$ is compact Hausdorff) and $\pi : E \rightarrow X$ is a function required to satisfy the following conditions: \begin{enumerate} \item For every $x$, $\pi ^{-1}(x) $ is a Hilbert space. \item $\pi $ is continuous and open. \item Scalar multiplication from $\mathbb{K} \times E $ to $E$, and addition from $E\times _{X} E$ to $E$ are continuous. \item Norm $\| \ \|$ from $E$ to $[0,\infty )$ is continuous. \item For any $x \in X$, if we call $\mathcal{N}_{x}$ the set of all open neighbourhoods of $x$, then $\{\coprod _{y \in U} B(0_{y},r)\}_{r>0,U \in \mathcal{N}_{x}}$ is a neighbourhood basis at $0_{x}$. \end{enumerate} \end{definition}